raspberrypilearning/fart-detector/WORKSHEET.md

 ![](images/ladder_schematic.png)

-So far only the 47k ohm `R0` is present on your breadboard which is hard wired directly to ground.
+So far only the 47kΩ `R0` is present on your breadboard which is hard wired directly to ground.
 The other resistors (`R1` to `R4`) are each connected *in parallel* to a different GPIO pin.
 This gives us digital control over whether each resistor is on or off.
 If we configure the GPIO pin to use `INPUT` mode this switches the resistor off because the GPIO pin is not internally connected to anything.
 However if we set it to use `OUTPUT` mode and then drive the pin LOW this will connect the resistor to ground and thus some voltage will be siphoned off through it.

 A note about [parallel resistors](http://en.wikipedia.org/wiki/Series_and_parallel_circuits#Resistors_2).
 The total resistance of the ladder is *not* the sum of all the resistors that are turned on.
 It would be if you wired the resistors in series though, that's because the voltage would need to flow through each resistor in turn.
 In parallel the flow of voltage will divide equally among each resistor and the effect is that the total resistance *is less*.
 So the more resistors we turn on the lower the total resistence will be and the more voltage gets siphoned off to ground.